In a nutshell:

 "Can you do it cheaper?"

-Generally speaking: I can do, but availability is restricted to quieter times, warranties carry more restrictions, and you have to bring your own parts (and if they fail, it's another call out to replace them).
+All depends how flexible you are with time and if I feel up to it.
+Warranties may carry restrictions.
+You may have to bring your own parts (and if they fail, it's another call out to replace them).

 Transparency in pricing (How rates are determined):